Buom01/meteor-breadcrumb-plugin/README.md

 FlowRouter.route('/post/:_name', {
   name: 'post',
   parent: 'home', // this should be the name variable of the parent route
-  title: 'Blogpost :_name' // the variable :_name will be automatically replaced with the value from the url of by the variable provided in the template
+  title: 'Blogpost :_name' // the variable :_name will be automatically replaced with the value from the url or by the variable provided in the template
 });
 ```

-## 3. Example use of the de-slugify feature
+## 4. Example use of the de-slugify feature

 ```
 It's a common thing to provide a slug of a title/name of document in route.
 This leads to breadcrumb in a form: